Forest-Economics-Goettingen/optimLanduse/README.md

 The third example considers the prospective relevant indicators of the farmers only.
 Corresponding to figure 5 of Gosling et al. (2020), this scenario only consists of indicators that approximate the immediate economic success.
-And indeed this portfolio best reflects the portfolio observed in Eastern Panama.
-Following, these indicators best reflect the farmers’ goals and perceptions in this area.
-The difference between this portfolio and the societal desired multiobjective portfolio highlight the requirements a land-cover alternative must fulfill to meet the farmers needs and goals.
+Indeed, this portfolio best reflects the portfolio observed in Eastern Panama.
+Followingly, these indicators best reflect the farmers’ goals and perceptions in Eastern Panama.
+The difference between this portfolio and the desired multi-functional portfolio highlight the requirements a land-cover alternative must fulfill to meet the farmers needs and goals.
 The silvopasture as defined in Gosling et al. (2020) may not serve the requirements of the farmers sufficiently.
 Since farmers rate liquidity and meeting household needs higher then long-term profit and economic stability, pasture outperforms